ageurtse/Wifi-Dimmer/README.md

 For the main board there is a small mistake made with the Triac, there where 2 wires changes.
 A1 and A2 need to be turned.
 In a next updat of the print i will fix that, for now i just solderd 2 wires and cross connect them to te pcb.

+Also the Fuse holder is to large, i bought a pcb fuse now it all fits well.